yangml103/lifetime-lines-of-code/README.md

 ## Overview

 This is a response to job applications/school applications that ask for an estimate of how many lines of code you've written in your lifetime.
-What a dumb question.
 This won't give you an exact number, but it will give you a rough estimate, which is better than nothing.

 ## Features